rhel-labs/instruqt/using-tensorflow-with-red-hat-enterprise-linux/01-miniconda/assignment.md

 difficulty: basic
 timelimit: 600
 ---
 The first step to configuring Tensorflow is to install MiniConda. before we can install it, we must add its repository to the package manager.
 To enable this, we need to add EPEL (Extra Packages for Enterprise Linux).
-EPEL is a repository derived from Fedora that provides additional development tools for RHEL
+EPEL is a repository derived from Fedora that provides additional development tools for RHEL.

 ```bash
 subscription-manager repos --enable codeready-builder-for-rhel-9-$(arch)-rpms
 dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-9.noarch.rpm -y
 ```

-You are now ready to install Conda.
+You are now ready to install MiniConda.
 To install, run the following commands:

 ```bash
 dnf install conda -y #installs MiniConda